redxaxder/7DRL2022/roadmap.md

 + water should put out the PC fire
 + water should clear alchohol soak
 - brazier
+  - Need a class of non-flammable furniture that is grey
+  - Hot coals should do stuff when you are holding them
 - bookshelf
 - wall torch